2021 Hyundai Kona Comes With Optional All-Wheel-Drive (AWD) System

 The simple answer is YES!

-The all-wheel-drive system on the Kona is not standard, though, but rather optional.
+The all-wheel-drive system on the 2021 Hyundai Kona is not standard, though, but rather optional.

-The 2019 Kona pricing list reveals that there are 4 different trim levels available in the U.S. market.
-Those are the base SE, SEL, Limited and range-topping Ultimate.
+The Kona pricing list reveals that there are 4 different trim levels available in the U.S. market.
+Those are the base SE, SEL Plus, Limited and range-topping Ultimate.

 All four offer standard fron-wheel-drive, but the good thing is that all four trim can also get the all-wheel-drive system.

-The cost to get the Kona with AWD system is not that big.
+The cost to get the new Hyundai Kona AWD is not that big.
 You can expect to pay around $2000 more for the model with all-wheel-drive.

 It’s also great for drivers who live in locations where regular adverse weather conditions can make driving on city streets a little more hazardous.

-With AWD in a 2019 Hyundai Kona, you get a level of traction that is not available on FWD vehicles, especially in the conditions we mentioned earlier.
+With the all-wheel-drive Hyundai Kona 2021, you get a level of traction that is not available on FWD vehicles, especially in the conditions we mentioned earlier.